snoyberg/mono-traversable/README.md

 `mono-traversable` package works.

-In addition to providing an abstraction over `IORef`, `STRef`, and `MutVar`, this package provides four addition single-cell mutable references. `URef`, `SRef`, and `BRef` all contain a 1-length mutable vector under the surface, which is unboxed, storable, and boxed, respectively.
+In addition to providing an abstraction over `IORef`, `STRef`, and `MutVar`, this package provides four additional single-cell mutable references. `URef`, `SRef`, and `BRef` all contain a 1-length mutable vector under the surface, which is unboxed, storable, and boxed, respectively.
 The advantage of the first two over boxed standard boxed references is that it can avoid a significant